 The Finance Act, 2007 included Fringe Benefit Tax ("FBT") on Employee Stock Option's Plan (ESOPs).
 FBT liability crystallizes on the date of exercise of stock options.
-During the quarter and year ended March 31, 2008, 4,41,821 and 7,85,896 equity shares were issued pursuant to the exercise of stock options by employees under both the 1998 and 1999 stock option plans.
-During the quarter and year ended March 31, 2008 FBT on exercise of stock options of Rs.
-1 crore and Rs.
-2 crore respectively has been paid by the Company and subsequently recovered from the employees.
+During the year ended March 31, 2008, 7,85,896 equity shares were issued pursuant to the exercise of stock options by employees under both the 1998 and 1999 stock option plans.
+FBT on exercise of stock options of Rs.
+2 crores has been paid by the Company and subsequently recovered from the employees.
 Consequently, there is no impact on the Profit and loss account.